 Cap was mandated to appear in an episode of X-Men: Evolution, where he and Wolverine teamed-up during the war.
 In a twist from his usual narrative, this Captain America isn't frozen in the ocean during a mission gone wrong.
 Instead, S.H.I.E.L.D. cryogenically froze him, placing him in suspended animation because the super soldier treatment was flawed and slowly killing him.
 The episode ends with Wolverine visiting him in his berth, promising that they'll find the cure one day.

 A clearly Ultimate-inspired Cap appeared in the Ultimate Avengers animated films (2006) note Well, sort of.
 While Cap does wear costumes that are directly lifted from The Ultimates, his personality seems to be more in line with his Earth 616 counterpart, so he's a Composite Character, if anything..

 There have also been a couple of Captain America novels.

 10-Minute Retirement: Cap famously abandoned his identity in the 1970s after finding out the identity of the Secret Empire's leadernote Which was heavily implied to be the President of the United States. and continued to operate as the Nomad.
-He also gave up the identity in the 80s when the U.S. Government tried to force Cap to work as a government-sanction operative, soon resolving to continue superheroics as "The Captain".
+He also gave up the identity in the 80s when the U.S. Government tried to force Cap to work as a government-sanctioned operative, soon resolving to continue superheroics as "The Captain".

 Action Girl: Two of Cap's three major love interests: Sharon Carter and Diamondback.
-Not to mention Black Widow (who is Bucky's main love interest)
+Not to mention Black Widow (who is Bucky's main love interest).

 Sharon's great aunt Peggy was also one, being a member of the French resistance.